asdJPasc/AutoSS/README.md

 These limitations are being actively addressed by the developer to enhance the script's functionality and user experience.
 Your feedback and suggestions are invaluable in driving future improvements.
 ## Usage/Examples
-1. Create Folder:

-- Create a new folder on your desktop called "autoss".
+1. Create a new folder on your desktop called "autoss".
-2. Download Files:

-- Download auto.py (the Python script) and agents.xlsx (the Excel file with URLs).
+2. Download auto.py (the Python script) and agents.xlsx (the Excel file with URLs).

-3. Move Files:

-- Move both downloaded files into the "autoss" folder.
+3. Move both downloaded files into the "autoss" folder.
 4. Run Script:

 - Open your terminal or command prompt.